stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 > Use a separate SSH key for each set of systems that you access.

-### Working with Environment Variables
+## Working with API Tokens

-You will need make API tokens and other sensitive credentials available to development tools when required.
+You will need make API tokens and other sensitive credentials available to development tools when required, without storing them in unencrypted files.
 If you work for an organization, they should provide a solution for you to use.
 Otherwise, consider using [fnox](https://fnox.jdx.dev/) or [dotenvx](https://dotenvx.com/) for this.

 The `fnox` tool works with a range of local and remote [providers](https://fnox.jdx.dev/providers/overview.html) to get credentials and set them as environment variables.
+For example, it supports KeepPassXC, AWS Secrets Manager and Hashicorp Vault as providers.
+This means that you can store API tokens in the provider of your choice.

 To install `fnox` with Homebrew, run this command in a terminal window:

 ```shell
 brew install fnox
 ```

+> Rotate your API tokens regularly.
+If you work for an organization, they should rotate the API tokens for their services and the tools that they specify should automatically fetch the current API tokens for you.